 Building a sustainable wardrobe sounds easy right?
 Just shop from sustainable brands or from charity shops?
 Actually, it’s a little bit more thoughtful than that.
 The truth is it requires discipline, like any diet or fitness routine you’ve got to be committed and clear on your ‘WHY’ – otherwise it’s too easy to give in to old habits.
 This is why working with a stylist is particularly helpful if you choose to embark on this journey.

-Here are 7 simple lessons that helped me create my own sustainable wardrobe:
+Here are 7 simple, but essential lessons that helped me create my own sustainable wardrobe:

 That’s why I choose to support the brands that care – however, the most sustainable thing we can do is refrain from buying new things, but that’s not always an option.
 I have been committed to only buying what I need since 2017.
-And I don’t accept gifts from brands unless I will use it 100 times and it fits in with my wardrobe or home investment plan.
+And I never accept gifts from brands unless I will use it 100 times and it fits in with my wardrobe plan.

 I quickly learnt that by writing a list of pieces I owned, and any gaps, it was easier to create a wish list of items I should invest in.
 This meant I could plan out what was more urgent.
 I knew that if my summer shoes needed replacing, then I should start searching for the replacement pair in no later than spring, so I had plenty of time to search before I needed them.
 Poor planning can result in poor choices that cost you: time, money and energy – and settling for items that aren’t aligned with your style and/or values.

 A sustainable wardrobe should consist of key pieces that can be worn time, and time again.
-Items should be expected to pass the #100wears mark and be garments, shoes or accessories you’d be proud to be seen in all the time (remember clever styling can see a 30 piece wardrobe produce up to 120+ different looks).
+Items should be expected to pass the #100wears mark and be garments, shoes, or accessories you’d be proud to be seen in all the time (remember clever styling can see a 30 piece wardrobe produce up to 120+ different looks).
 So investing in good quality at a price point 2-5 times more expensive than the high-street can be a shock, but once you’ve worked out all the money you’ve saved by not shopping at all – it’s easier to reason with a higher purchase that you know will last you years, not months.

 Check out my 7-step guide on how to properly care for your clothes for more tips.

 Generally speaking, the most sustainable way to maintain your wardrobe is to launder less.
 We wash our clothes far too frequently – we don’t need to wash everything after just 1-wear.
 I’m not talking about turning your underwear inside out, a sensible approach here is key.
 If you air your clothes after wearing them, very often 30-minutes hung outside in the fresh air is enough to revive them.
 Take the time to sniff your clothes and check to see if they need a wash, or if a wipe down will do.
-Very often a spot wash, which involves a gentle sponge with soap and water on the ‘smelly area’ (like under the armpits) can save a garment from a full wash.
+Very often a spot wash under the armpits can save a garment from a full wash.

-And don’t forget to incorporate eco-friendly detergents such as Ecover or Norfolk Natural Living or even the Eco-egg if you’re not in a hard water area (I didn’t have much luck with the eco-egg in London, unless I washed on a very high temperature).
-If like me you still have a few polyester clothes from your fast-fashion days, or vintage pieces, then you should wash your clothes in a Guppy Friend Bag to prevent microfibres being released into our water systems.
+And don’t forget to incorporate eco-friendly detergents such as Ecover or Norfolk Natural Living or even the Eco-egg into your routine.
+If like me you still have a few polyester clothes from your fast-fashion days, sportswear, or vintage pieces, then you should wash your clothes in a Guppy Friend Bag to prevent microfibres being released into our water systems.

-What lessons have you learnt along your sustainable style journey?
+What lessons have you learnt on your sustainable style journey so far?
 I’d love to hear them!
 Let me know in the comments below or head over to my socials and tag me there.